How high are realtors’ and lawyers’ fees in Nicaragua? What about other property purchase costs?

 However, the lack of clear title on some properties, both urban and rural, is a major consideration for investors.
 Buyers should exercise great care when purchasing.
 Because many properties were confiscated illegally in the 1980s, title may be unclear.
 Properties that have agrarian reform titles, or supplemental titles issued by court order, should be avoided.
 Beware - determining who exactly is the owner of a property can be very difficult.
 Even comprehensive title searches sometimes fail to reveal ownership uncertainties.

 The property purchase process starts with the offer being verbally accepted by the buyer.
-If a promise of sale is made, there is a non-refundable deposit of 5-15% paid to the seller, and a closing timetable is set.
+If a promise of sale is made, there is a non-refundable deposit of 5% to 15% paid to the seller, and a closing timetable is set.

 The whole process of registering a property can take around 65 days.
 The legal process begins with a number of checks made by the lawyer.